nyergler/in-depth-pdb/slides.rst

    execution and look around, but not when you're catching an exception.

+.. rst-class:: segue dark

 Breakpoints
 ===========

+.. only:: not slides

    So far we've primarily looked at entering the debugger explicitly (``set_trace``) and invoking the post-mortem debugger on exception (``python -m pdb``).
 Of course it'd be nice to start the debugger *before* we run into trouble.

    **PDB breakpoints let you enter the debugger at a specific point without modifying the source code.**

+.. rst-class:: content-columns-2

 Setting Breakpoints
 -------------------

+.. only:: not slides

    A breakpoint is set using the ``break`` command.
 For example, if we want to inspect the path handling portion of our calculator, we might want to enter the debugger when ``rpn_app`` is called:

 .. literalinclude:: /samples/pfcalc.py
    :pyobject: rpn_app

+.. only:: not slides

    We can do this with a breakpoint.

 .. code-block:: bash
    :emphasize-lines: 4